Thermodynamics of Darwinian selection in molecular replicators: Chemostat model

-Next, we show that $\dot{\Sigma}$ is not differentiable with respect to $\F$ at $\F^{*}$.
-To do so, we demonstrate that $\dot{\Sigma}$ has a finite right derivative and an infinite left derivative at this point.
-Given \cref{eq:ep1}, the right derivative of $\dot{\Sigma}$ at $\F=\F^{*}$ is
+Next, we show that $\dot{\Sigma}$ is not differentiable with respect to $\chemodil$ at $\dilcritI$ because it has an infinite left derivative at this point (it is not hard to show that the right derivative is finite).
+The left derivative is